 You may wonder why someone experiencing hoarding disorder keeps so many possessions when it seems so obvious that the behavior is unhealthy.
 Very little is known in the psychology community about what causes a person to begin to hoard.
 Experts say hoarding tendencies often begin as young as puberty, but most people who seek professional treatment for the disorder do not do so until they are 50 or older.

 Some believe hoarding disorder tendencies are related to inherited brain patterns and are related to anxiety or obsessive-compulsive disorder.
 For some, hoarding begins following a significant traumatic experience.

 People who hoard say they acquire and keep items for a variety of reasons:

 They believe an item will be useful or valuable in the future

-- They feel it has sentimental value, is unique, or irreplaceable.
+They feel an item has sentimental value, is unique, or is irreplaceable

-- They feel it is too good of a bargain to pass up or throw away.
+They feel an item is too good of a bargain to pass up or throw away

 They think items will help them remember an important person or event they might otherwise forget